JDT Inc.

 Do you replace our marketing team?

-No — we make it harder to replace them.
+No. We make it harder to replace them.
 The goal is leverage, not headcount reduction.
-Senior humans get freed from manual work to do the judgment-heavy parts that matter.
+Your best people get freed from manual work to do the parts that need judgment.

 How long does a build take?